CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 Hidden objects contribute nothing to the sum, nor to deflection or critical curve computation.
 The sum is clamped to $[0,1]$ and passed through a tone-mapping curve before display.

-The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so a nonlinear stretch is needed.
-Three standard options are available:
+The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so a nonlinear stretch is applied.
+Four options are available:

 | Mode | Formula | Parameter | Character |
 |---|---|---|---|